sangcu/build99.com/modules/ylambda.com/page-views/blog/_contents/2_how-did-I-lead-effortlessly-in-a-software-consultant-company.md

 ---
 title: "How did I lead effortlessly in a software consultant company?"
-description: "An automation tools to help technical leader better in leading their people succeed"
+description: "An automation tools to help tech lead better in leading their people succeed"
 date: "2023-02-29"
 introduction: "Leading is time consuming, to be better play this role we will need to invest time and efforts for it.
 An automation tools for leader is critical for succeed leading."
 ---